Your personal and financial details are precious - so keep them to yourself

-A recent study shows that almost 30% of Which? members who have been scammed said they were caught out by schemes claiming their bank accounts or computers had been compromised.
+A study in 2012 showed that almost 30% of Which? members who have been scammed said they were caught out by schemes claiming their bank accounts or computers had been compromised.

 ID theft is still a huge problem where a fraudster applies for credit in your name.
 Your details can be compromised in an email scam known as phishing.

 The scams, which claim to be from reputable companies and urge readers to click on a link to enter their personal details, are just one technique of many aimed at cheating people out of their money.

 Emails claiming you have won a large sum of money in a US lottery are common, according to Which?.
 It said victims often hand over their bank details to receive the prize – which of course, doesn’t exist.

 An organisation calling itself the ‘International Monetary Fund’ promising an $8m windfall, if £960 is paid to release the funds is another common email scam.

 Some fraudsters even pretend to be from the Metropolitan and Strathclyde Police and contact targets saying that pornography has been detected on their computer and they have to pay £100 to unlock it.